HankyuJang/Dialysis_COVID19/README.md

 ## Data

-- Download data from the following data repository: [somewhere..]()
+- Download data from the following data repository: [Healthcare Personnel Movement Data](https://www.kaggle.com/hankyujang/healthcare-personnel-movement-data/)
 - Place the data in the `dialysis/data/`

 ## Run the simulations to generate results in the main paper